 If there is no objection by any Member State attending the meeting, when adoption of a draft new or revised Recommendation is sought by correspondence, its approval is undertaken simultaneously (PSAA procedure).
 This procedure shall not be applied to ITU-R Recommendations incorporated by reference in the Radio Regulations.

-A2.6.2.1.2 Approvalmay only be sought for a draft new or revised Recommendation within the SG’s mandate as defined by the Questions allocated to it in accordance with Nos.
-129 and 149 of the Convention or by topics within the scope of Study Group (see § A1.3.1.2 of Annex 1).
-Approval may however also be sought for revision of an existing Recommendation within the SG’s mandate for which no current Question exists.
+A2.6.2.1.2 Approval process may only be initiated for a draft new or revised Recommendation within the SG’s mandate (see § A1.3.1.2 of Annex 1).

+[Editor’s note: It is important to distinguish between the approval process which encompasses both the adoption and the approval stages as described in A2.6.2.1.1 and the approval which is a specific stage in the overall approval process.
+Without the proposed modification, the paragraph could incorrectly imply that a Study Group (SG) may seek the adoption of a Recommendation that does not fall within its mandate.
+In addition, it would be inappropriate to suggest that an SG’s mandate is defined by the Question assigned to it or by the topics falling within its scope as it seems that the determination to what SG a Question gets allocated depends on the scope of the work envisaged and the actual scope/mandate of the SG.]

 A2.6.2.1.2bis When a WP initiates the development of a draft Recommendation (new or revised) that falls within the scope of more than one SG, the WP in which the work on the Recommendation has started shall consult as soon as possible, preferably when studies on the subject in question are initiated and no later than when the document is considered as a draft Recommendation, with the WPs concerned in order to agree on the responsible WP and establish a plan, with a timeframe, as to how the responsible WP and those concerned WP(s) would proceed with the work.